kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 // route selection or can already be expressed post-routing with equal
 // expressiveness.
 See the GEP text for details. type HTTPListenerFilter struct {
-    // Name is a required, list-unique identifier for this filter.
-It is used
+    // Name is an optional, list-unique identifier for this filter.
+It is optionally
-    // as a stable key in Gateway status conditions and in implementation
+    // included in Gateway status conditions and in implementation
     // diagnostics (for example, to report which filter rejected a request).
     //
-    // +required
+    // +optional
     // +kubebuilder:validation:MinLength=1
     // +kubebuilder:validation:MaxLength=253
-    Name SectionName `json:"name"`
+    Name SectionName `json:"name,omitempty"`

     // Type identifies which variant of the discriminated union below is
     // populated.
 Uses the same union-discriminator pattern as HTTPRouteFilter.